Architecture

 Section titled “Horizontal Scaling”- API Layer: Stateless design allows multiple Mill instances

-- Database: Apache Doris supports distributed architecture and read replicas
+- Database: PostgreSQL supports read replicas and partitioning

 - Frontend: CDN deployment with edge caching